Joakim-David/GruppeOG/report/report.md

 Our application utilizes an automated CI/CD pipeline to continuously harden the system and ensure vulnerabilities are not introduced during development.

-The pipeline utilizes CodeQL, our SAST tool, which notified the developers about a vulnerability to Cross-Site Scripting (XSS) attacks caused by unsanitized user input in Request.Query["search"].
-This vulnerability was patched by applying System.Net.WebUtility.HtmlEncode() to sanitize inputs prior to DOM rendering.
+The pipeline  four CodeQL, our SAST tool, which notified the developers about a vulnerability to Cross-Site Scripting (XSS) attacks caused by unsanitized user input in Request.Query["search"].
+This vulnerability was patched by applying System.Net.WebUtility.HtmlEncode() to ensure the input is treated as plain text rather than exceutable code.